By Jacqueline Olivo, USMC Daughter

 STEP THREE: Coordinate with your roommates!

-There’s nothing quite like that moment when you meet your roommates in person for the first time on move-in day and realize all four of you brought a microwave.
+There’s nothing quite like that moment when you meet your roommates in person for the first time on college move in day and realize all four of you brought a microwave.
 Don’t let that happen to you!
 Not only should you DEFINITELY chat with your roommate before moving in to make sure you’re compatible as people, but you should coordinate who is bringing what so you don’t end up with duplicates, or without something that you need.

 STEP FOUR: Now it’s time to shop.

-So, by now you’re well-informed, and your shopping list is just about complete.
+By now you’re well-informed, and your shopping list is just about complete.
 You’ve sourced through your university, your roommates, and you’re ready to head to the mall!
 I know what you’re thinking – off to Walmart, Target, etc. – but there a few more options you might want to consider, especially if your university is a plane-ride away.

 Also, consider Amazon Prime.
 Students can get six months of Amazon Prime FREE with their student email – and as we all know, Amazon has some great competitive prices.
 This is incredibly useful when you’re looking to get your textbooks shipped in time for class!